Guide to Mortgages

 Our First-Time Homebuyer Guide to Mortgages demystifies the process and will get you ready to find your dream home.

 Found your dream house?
-Here are some great reasons to work with PennyMac:*Not all applicants will pre-qualify.
+Here are some great reasons to work with PennyMac:*Not all applications will be pre-approved.

 - Low, everyday rates

 - FHA, VA, Jumbo and flex-term options available

 - A top 11 lender in the U.S.

 - A publicly traded, national lender with more than 3,000 employees (NYSE:PFSI)

 Are You Ready to Buy a Home?

 Purchasing a first home is a major milestone in life — but the process of obtaining a mortgage can feel a little bit overwhelming.
 The various paperwork, requirements, and fees alone can be complex and confusing, particularly the first time you deal with them.

 The first step is to determine you are ready, both financially and mentally, to take on the responsibility of homeownership.
 Once you’re confident in that regard, the next steps are to examine and evaluate each of the loan options available so you’re sure to get the best rates and terms possible.
 With a little bit of patience, you’ll be well on your way to a happy home buying experience.
 To begin, let’s take a look at how to determine if you’re ready for homeownership.